-- Add fresh sweet corn to cornbread batter before baking
+- Add to cornbread batter before baking

 - Add to salsas or dips

-- Make sweet corn fritters as a side dish
+- Make sweet corn fritters

-- Add sweet corn to soups and stews
+- Add to salads, soups, and stews

 - Add to tacos or quesadillas